Scamto

-Also known as 'tsotsi taal' or 'township talk', scamto is a new youth language that has formed in South Africa.
+Also known as 'tsotsi taal' or 'township talk', scamto is a youth language that has formed in South Africa at 1990s.
 Spoken usually only by the youth, scamto comprises a mix of many languages.
 Some of the languages include Afrikaans, Sotho, Zulu, English and Xhosa.
 South Africa's large cultural melting pot is the cause of this informal language, because with every new day South Africans are finding different ways in which to interact with each other on different levels.
 2 Scamto Dictionaries have been written and published by author, Lebo Motshegoa.
 The first book was published in 2002 under a title, Scamto Dictionary.
 The second offering was published in 2005, titled, Township Talk.

-Here are some examples of scamto:

-Mashesha - right now, or let get there now.

-Jigga jigga - movement in terms of dancing, or fornication.

-Entlik - prefix to pose a question, as in: "Entlik, what's the time?"